isaka-james/laravel-analysis/README.md

 ## What's this about? 🤔
 I've crafted this for those who have a deep love for **PHP**.
 It's not just for the *framework users*, but also for those curious about the magic behind this popular PHP framework.

+This serves as an understanding of how Laravel works, an operational tutorial, and offers unique ways to optimize along the way.
+You're welcome to delve deeper into Laravel and advance your skills.

-So, I'm thrilled to share the inner workings of Laravel with you!
+So, I'm eager and grateful to share the inner workings of Laravel with you fella!

 #### My Thoughts 💭:
 Big thanks to [@taylorotwell](https://github.com/taylorotwell) for making *Laravel* framework accessible to all.
 If you're looking for someone to follow or sponsor, he's a great choice!